Self-Directed IRA Types

 - Choosing the right IRA custodian

-Additionally, one of the more important Self-Directed IRA services is the efficiency in which the IRA custodian can open and fund the account.
+Additionally, one of the more important Self-Directed IRA services is the efficiency with which the IRA custodian can open and fund the account.
 This is by way of a transfer or rollover.

 2. IRS Prohibited Transaction Rules

 The Internal Revenue Code (IRC) acts as a guide to prevent IRA holders from triggering prohibited transactions.
 However, the IRC does not describe what investments a self-directed IRA can make.
 It does, however, describe what the IRA cannot invest in.